 Dr Wonyong Park is a Lecturer in Science Education within the Southampton Education School at the University of Southampton.

-He is passionate about exploring the role of science and STEM education in building disaster-resilient society in the age of various local and global crises.
-In so doing, he is committed to interdisciplinary approaches between science and other subjects such as history, social studies, RE and language.
+He is interested in exploring the role of science and STEM education in building disaster-resilient society in times of various local and global crises.
+In so doing, he is committed to interdisciplinary approaches between science and other subjects such as history, citizenship and RE.

-Wonyong currently serves as NARST Strand 13 (History, Philosophy, Sociology and Nature of Science) Coordinator and Member of the Faculty of Social Sciences Research Ethics Committee at Southampton.
-He welcomes informal contacts from potential doctoral students interested in any of his research areas.
+Wonyong currently serves as NARST Strand 13 (History, Philosophy, Sociology and Nature of Science) Coordinator, ESERA Strand 6 (Interdisciplinarity and Education) Co-Chair, and Member of the Faculty of Social Sciences Research Ethics Committee at Southampton.
+He serves on the editorial board of Journal of Science Teacher Education.

 Since 2022, Wonyong has been working as a PI on three research projects: a study on the role of science education in tackling disasters (funded by the ESRC), a review of STEM policies in Southeast European and Mediterranean nations (comissioned by UNESCO), and a collaborative curriculum development between science and history teachers in Southampton to teach the Titanic disaster (funded by Faculty of Social Sciences).